PPG Industries: 2000s

 In 2006, the company rolled out a two-tiered pay system which resulted in massive strikes at union locations across the country.
 The system, now in place company-wide for non-salaried employees, provides lower rates of pay and fewer benefits to those employed after the roll-out than those employed before the roll-out.
 In West Virginia, after a bitter five-month strike, the company still refused to eliminate the two-tiered system.
 In Lake Charles, Louisiana, the employment contracts of union employees had to be extended during a strike regarding the two-tiered system.

 In 2007, the company was involved in a lawsuit on failing to disclose a purchase reduction of its two major auto glass customers.

-In 2007, PPG in Australia acquired Barloworld Coatings (Australia) Pty Limited, producer of the Taubmans, Bristol, and White Knight brands of paint.
+In 2007, PPG in Australia acquired Barloworld, producer of the Taubmans, Bristol and White Knight brands of paint.

-On 2 January 2008, PPG acquired the SigmaKalon Group of companies for $3.2 billion from private investment firm Bain Capital, strongly increasing its paint and specialty coatings business.
+On January 2, 2008, PPG acquired the SigmaKalon Group of companies for $3.2 billion from private investment firm Bain Capital, strongly increasing its paint and specialty coatings business.

 In 2008, PPG renamed their automotive glass division PGW (Pittsburgh Glass Works) and sold a majority of it to Kohlberg & Company.
 PPG retained 40% ownership of PGW until March 2016 when they sold their stake to automotive parts salvage company LKQ Corporation.